Why personalised video is taking off in finance

 What is possible

-Nigel compares interactive videos to the ‘choose your own adventure’ books that were all the rage in the 90s.
+Lester compares interactive videos to the ‘choose your own adventure’ books that were all the rage in the 90s.
 Only, the possibilities are now dictated in real time.
 For instance, where a client lives, their account balance or what product they’ve recently used can all influence the next segment of the video.

 Finance brands can also ask questions of their customers at any time during a video and this will take the user to information that is more relevant to them.